cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-Decimal fractions and bigfloats provide no representation of Infinity, -Infinity, or NaN; if these are needed in place of a decimal fraction or bigfloat, the IEEE 754 half-precision representations from
+Decimal fractions and bigfloats provide no representation of Infinity, -Infinity, or NaN; if these are needed in place of a decimal fraction or bigfloat, the IEEE 754 representations from
 {{fpnocont}} can be used.

 ### Content Hints